 Tokimeki/tokimeki

-It is used as ” If someone does that to me, all the girls will be tkmk.
+It is used as in ” If someone does that to me, all the girls will be tkmk.

 wktk/wakuteka

-God is excited
+God is so excited

 To criticize, to speak ill of

 Originally from the word “disrespect.
-It is used by hip-hop rappers in Japan and is slowly spreading among young people.
+It is used by hip-hop rappers in Japan, and is slowly spreading among young people.

 Ikebo